Installing an Apache web server in FreeBSD

 The command above will compile and install the Apache web server version 2.4.

-To automatically start the Apache web server when the system starts, this line needs to be added to the /etc/rc.conf file.
+To automatically start the Apache web server on the boot, this line needs to be added to the /etc/rc.conf file.

 apache24_enable="yes"